 Director Suzannah Herbert and Co-Director Lauren Belfer captured over 650 hours of footage during the course of the team’s final season to create this closely observed, deeply affecting depiction of growing up disadvantaged in America today.

-FIREFLY THEATER & FILMS and EXHIBIT A present "WRESTLE" //
+OSCILLOSCOPE FILMS, FIREFLY THEATER, & FILMS and EXHIBIT A present "WRESTLE" //

 JAILEN YOUNG JAMARIO ROWE JAQUAN RHODES TEAGUE BERRES and CHRIS SCRIBNER //

 Music by DAVID WINGO and GRAHAM LEBRON // Associate Editor BLAIR MCCLENDON // Edited by PABLO PROENZA //

 Director of Photography SINISA KUKIC // Consulting Producer SAM POLLARD //

 Executive Producers MICHELINE LEVINE STEVEN STREIT WALKER DEIBEL CHAD TROUTWINE //

 Produced by LAUREN BELFER STEVEN KLEIN SETH GORDON MARY ROHLICH SUZANNAH HERBERT

 // Written by LAUREN BELFER SUZANNAH HERBERT PABLO PROENZA //

 Festivals & Awards